coleifer/huey/docs/api.rst

     :param str filename: filename for database, defaults to 'huey.db'.
     :param int cache_mb: megabytes of memory to allow for sqlite page-cache.
     :param bool fsync: use durable writes.
 Slower but more resilient to corruption in the event of sudden power loss.
-Defaults to false.
+By default will use the SQLite library's ``synchronous`` setting (typically ``1``, which provides a good balance between durability and performance).

     SqliteHuey fully supports task priorities.